IreStridori/prima_prova/README.md

 scrivi cosa fanno

 ## 5 HTML strucutre and functionalities
+### - home.html
-- **home.html**: starting page for the application.
-Welcomes the user, explains what the tool does and enables the loading of a FASTA file
+It is the starting page for the application.
+Welcomes the user, explains what the tool does and enables the loading of a FASTA file.
 	- **Upload**:
  		 - Contains a form with a file input that accepts only .fasta files
- 		 - Uses POST method to send the file to the "/upload" endpoint
+ 		 - Uses `POST` method to send the file to the "/upload" endpoint
- 		 - Includes multipart/form-data encoding necessary for file uploads
+ 		 - Includes `multipart/form-data` encoding necessary for file uploads
  		 - Checks if a file has been uploaded and displays a link to visualize the parsed data as a DataFrame

+### - dataframe.html
-- **dataframe.html**: displays the parsed FASTA data in a tabular format and allows different operations
+It displays the parsed FASTA data in a tabular format and allows different operations.
 	- **Navigation**: Provides links to other possible features:
  		- Statistics visualization ("/stats")
   		- Motif searching ("/motif")